ykisana/Reverse-Image-Search/README.md

 Everytime an image is added, it's feature is calculated and indexed for Image Search use.

 ## Reverse Image Search
-For the reverse Image Search, a feature representing the colour mapping for each image is excracted.
+For the Reverse Image Search, a feature representing the colour mapping for each image is excracted.
 All the features are stored in a csv file.
 When a search is performed, all the features are compared, the closest 10 are displayed.
 The comparison is done through a chi-squared distance.

 All the features are either computed at the first run of a program or when new images are added.